GTreasury Logo

 #3.
 Year-Over-Year Hedge Strategy

-In the example below, you can see a 10% rate shock YoY produces a 5% impact (smoothing) and 50% predictability (hedge rate at last year’s accounting rates).
+For example, a 10% rate shock YoY produces a 5% impact (smoothing) and 50% predictability (hedge rate at last year’s accounting rates).

 Conclusion